 How Are Rigid PCB Boards Manufactured?

-Rigid PCB is made up of different layers that are joined together using adhesive and heat, providing a solid shape to board material.
+Rigid PCB comprises different layers that are joined together using adhesive and heat, providing a solid shape to board material.
 Following layers are used to develop a rigid PCB.

-Substrate layer, also referred base material, is made of fiber glass.
+The substrate layer, also referred base material, is made of fiberglass.

-The FR4 is mostly used as a substrate material which a most common fiber glass that provides rigidity and stiffness to the board.
+The FR4 is mainly used as a substrate material, the most common fiberglass that provides rigidity and stiffness to the board.

-Phenilcs and epoxies are also used as a base material but they are not as good as FR4, however, they are less expensive and feature unique bad smell.
+Phenolics and epoxies are also used as a base material, but they are not as good as FR4.
+However, they are less expensive and feature a unique lousy smell.

-Decomposition temperature of phenolics is too low that results in delamination of the layer if solder is placed for long duration of time.
+The decomposition temperature of phenolics is too low, resulting in delamination of the layer if solder is placed for a long time.

-On the top of substrate layer, there resides a copper foil which is laminated on the board with the help of added amount heat and adhesive.
+On the top of the substrate layer, a copper foil is laminated on the board with the help of the added amount of heat and adhesive.

-In common use, both sides of the board are laminated with copper, however, some cheap electronics come with only one layer of copper material on the board.
+In everyday use, both sides of the board are laminated with copper; however, some cheap electronics come with only one layer of copper material on the board.

-Different boards come with different thickness which is described in ounces per square foot.
+Different boards come with different thicknesses, which are described in ounces per square foot.

 Solder Mask Layer